design-first/system-runtime-documentation/docs/Bundle your system.md

 ---
-id: bundle-your-components
+id: bundle-your-system
-title: Bundle your components
+title: Bundle your system
-sidebar_label: Bundle your components
+sidebar_label: Bundle your system
 ---

 In System Runtime you can share the components you have created with other systems.